BioHazardAlBatros/Quake-Light-Flicker-Unity-Engine/README.md

 StartIntensity property(float):

 Made for editor ONLY.
 It's an intensity multiplier that let's you change intensity "normally" during runtime.
-When initializing grabs a value from Light Intensity.
+When the game is initialized, this property takes it's value from Light Intensity in Start() function.